KarolineMJ/weight-tracker/README.md

 npm install
 ```

-3. Go to the root of the project and install all project's dependencies:
+3. Go to the root of the project and install all project's dependencies: (this command can take a couple of seconds to finish)
 ```
 npm run installapps
 ```